lucasbalieiro/sv2-apps/miner-apps/translator/README.md

 ### Configuration Parameters

+Make sure the machine running the Translator Proxy has its clock synced with an NTP server.
+Certificate validation is time-sensitive, and even a small drift of a few seconds can trigger an `InvalidCertificate` error.

 #### **Downstream Configuration**
 - `downstream_address`: IP address for SV1 miners to connect to
 - `downstream_port`: Port for SV1 miners to connect to